PnCodeBreaker/FireChat/README.md

 # FireChat
-A personal project to implement React with Firebase authentication and use third party chat engine to build a Realtime chat application
+A personal project to implement/learn React with Firebase authentication and use third party chat engine to build a Realtime chat application